Not Yet Published

 “I’ll tell you Thursday.
 It was great hearing your voice again.
 Bye for now.”

 “I did.
 I think I freaking did.”
 Normally I’d stick around for dinner and a game of chess, but not after that.
 “Raincheck?”
 I suggest.

-“I can come back tomorrow.”
+“Everyone has their one that got away.
+Kristine is mine.
+My best friend growing up.
+My first love.
+The one I almost married.
 I should be thrilled to reconnect.
 Instead, my stomach is churning like a volcano, spewing acid that burns my throat.
 Why has she come back?
 And why now?

 Her lips tremble, refusing to release the word “no.”

-Novak is her teenage son—and my client.
+Novak is her teenage son and my client.
 Novak’s psychiatrist prescribed lithium to treat his bipolar disorder.
 Two years ago, when Novak began stumbling into walls and having tremors, the psychiatrist referred him to Dr. Yang, a neurologist at First Illinois Hospital.
 After a battery of tests, Dr. Yang insisted he couldn’t find anything wrong and sent Novak home.

 This time, blood tests revealed lithium poisoning.
 They took Novak off lithium, but it was too late; he’d already suffered permanent brain damage.
 Once a good student with bright prospects, his future now holds minimum wage jobs and chronic stabbing foot pain.